Abdul-azeez21/Abdul-azeez21/README.md

 - 👯 I’m looking to collaborate on **interesting open source projects and web development gigs**

-- 🤝 I’m looking for help with **web developement roles and finding interesting open source projects to contribute to**
+- 🤝 I’m looking for help with **web development roles and finding interesting open source projects to contribute to**

 - 💬 Ask me about **web development**